javirk/Dino-AI/README.md

 Both programs work independently, so Main will work perfectly without the GUI.

+To quit the program, you can press the "End" key, it will stop when the current generation has finished and after saving all the models in use.

 ## Details
 In every iteration, while the dinosaur is not crashed, the program reads 4 inputs:
 1. Distance until next object (X)